bluzbrothers/StayHealthy.MonitorMe-Kata2024/EventStorming/EventStorming.md

 - continuously oversees patient data to ensure it remains within safe health parameters.
 - identifies critical conditions that require immediate attention.

-6. Notification
+6. Alert
-- generates and sends alerts and notifications to healthcare providers based on analysis results.
+- generates and sends alerts and notifications to nurse monitors or mobile devices based on analysis results.
 - ensures timely intervention by medical staff in response to patient health changes.

 <img src="images/5.png" />